-Purpose: To erect, place, use and maintain in, over and under the bed of the Kahouri Stream, a tributary of the Patea River, within the site and adjacent land immediately to the southeast ,a bridge, pipelines, cables and associated utilities for a power station site
+Purpose: To erect, place, use and maintain in, over and under the bed of the Kahouri Stream, a tributary of the Patea River, within the site and adjacent land immediately to the southeast, a bridge, pipelines, cables and associated utilities for a power station site

 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Provision of plans Plans received by Council and approved Yes 2.
 Construction and maintenance in accordance with documentation No maintenance during period under review N/A 3.
 Passage of fish not to be obstructed No monitoring during review period, as design of structure satisfactory N/A 4.
 Notification prior to and after maintenance No maintenance during period under review N/A 5.
 Timing of works No maintenance during period under review N/A 6.
 Adopt best practicable option to prevent or minimise adverse effects No maintenance during period under review N/A 7.
 Riverbed disturbance and reinstatement No maintenance during period under review N/A 8.
 Removal of structure when no longer required N/A 9.
-Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliance and environment performance in respect of High High Ov Overall assessment of administrative performance in respect of this consent High
+Optional review provision re environmental effects No further review opportunities prior to consent expiry N/A Overall assessment of consent compliance and environment performance in respect of this consent High erall assessment of administrative per High